 - Hybris, SAP, IBM and Hewlett Packard solutions begin at £50k+

-- Adobe Experience Manager (AEM) projects can easily run into millions of pounds.
+- Adobe Experience Manager (AEM) projects can quickly run into millions of pounds.
 If you have to ask the price you can't afford it.
-AEM lead developers charge £500 per day and are thin on the ground.
+AEM lead developers typically charge £500 per day and are thin on the ground.

 - SEO, Social media and other promotions need a £10k+ per annum budget.
 Results from companies that advertise top rankings for £100 per month are poor value for money.

 Decide On An eCommerce Platform: See Shopify v Magento

 4. Competition Analysis

 - List all the websites you like in your niche and those you don't like.
 What are the good points of those you do like?

 - Who are your competitors?
 Competitor research and uncovering their use of technology is an essential part of the process.
 As well as discovering the eCommerce platform they use (Wappalyser) you also need to analyse where they get their backlinks from (SEMRush) how they manage their PPC campaigns (SpyFu) and any other business intelligence.